jetnew/academicpages/_posts/2021-03-01-stats-soc-workshops.md

   - nus-statistics-society
   - workshops
 ---

-# Why You Should Conduct a Technical Workshop

 A technical workshop is a short lesson, like a lecture or tutorial, that usually emphasises hands-on practice into a technical tool or concept.
 In 2020 and 2021, <a href="https://sites.google.com/view/nusstatisticssociety/">NUS Statistics Society</a> conducted <a href="https://sites.google.com/view/nusstatisticssociety/workshops">8 technical workshops</a> in total for NUS students and the wider community in <a href="https://datascience.sg/">Data Science SG</a>.
 In this article, I share why I think you should experience conducting a technical workshop, based on my experience over 1 year directing the 10-member strong <a href="https://sites.google.com/view/nusstatisticssociety/about/about-workshops">Workshop Team</a> in the NUS Statistics Society 2020/21.